contourdesign/GME_AMC/README.md

 # GME_AMC
-Analysis of stock performance of GME and AMC since late 2020
+Analysis of stock performance of GME and AMC since late 2020.
+Ongoing